code 1 file = "lyrics.txt" open("disordered.txt", "w").write("\n".join(map(lambda x: x[::-1], open(file, "r").read().split("\n")[::-1])))

-The Zen of Python by Tim Peters are guidelines for how your Python code should be written.
+The Zen of Python by Tim Peters are guidelines for how you should write your Python code.
 Your code doesn’t have to follow these guidelines, but it's good to keep them in mind.

 >>> import this """The Zen of Python, by Tim Peters Beautiful is better than ugly.
 Explicit is better than implicit.
 Simple is better than complex.
 Complex is better than complicated.
 Flat is better than nested.
 Sparse is better than dense.
 Readability counts.
 Special cases aren't special enough to break the rules.
 Although practicality beats purity.
 Errors should never pass silently.
 Unless explicitly silenced.
 In the face of ambiguity, refuse the temptation to guess.
 There should be one -- and preferably only one -- obvious way to do it.
 Although that way may not be obvious at first unless you're Dutch.
 Now is better than never.
 Although never is often better than *right* now.
 If the implementation is hard to explain, it's a bad idea.
 If the implementation is easy to explain, it may be a good idea.
 Namespaces are one honking great idea -- let's do more of those!"""

-I believe this is already self-explanatory but I'll still go over this.
+I believe this is already self-explanatory, but I'll still go over this.
 It simply says that beautiful code is better than ugly code.
 Writing a program that once read is easily understood is better than one that'll give the reader some time to figure out.
-Of course, not every script needs to be beautiful, and beauty is subjective, but much of Python’s popularity is a result of being so easy to work with.
+Of course, not every script needs to be beautiful, and beauty is subjective, but much of Python’s popularity results from being so easy to use.

 # code 1 file = "lyrics.txt" open("disordered.txt", "w").write("\n".join(map(lambda x: x[::-1], open(file, "r").read().split("\n")[::-1])))